loosenthedark/going-for-gold/README.md

 [Summary of the situation surrounding Russian (ROC) athletes' participation at the Tokyo Games](https://en.wikipedia.org/wiki/Russian_Olympic_Committee_athletes_at_the_2020_Summer_Olympics) (Wikipedia)

+I had to intercept the data being returned from the REST Countries API for Russia: changing the name from 'Russian Federation' to 'ROC' and the flag image's `src` value to [a URL found on the official Olympics.com website](https://olympics.com/tokyo-2020/olympic-games/resCOMMON/img/flags/ROC.png).

 [Guidance on additional configuration requirements to facilitate continuous deployment (via Netlify) from John Smilga](https://www.udemy.com/course/react-tutorial-and-projects-course/learn/lecture/22778973#content)

 Inspiration for applying dynamic colour styles to the `.container-flag` elements on the [Medallists page](https://going-for-gold.netlify.app/medallists) came from my mentor Tim, who alerted me to the fact that the five Olympic ring colours [represent the five main continents](https://en.wikipedia.org/wiki/Olympic_symbols#:~:text=The%201949%E2%80%9350%20edition%20of,%2C%20and%20red%20for%20America%22).
 After learning of this, I was able to conditionally target the `background-image` property of each of these elements based on the "region" property value of each corresponding item returned from the REST Countries API endpoint.